Shaun2h/BERT-ISBERT-SBERT_RumourDetection/README.md

 # BERT-ISBERT-SBERT_RumourDetection
 BERT, ISBERT, SBERT as rumour detection baselines on PHEME dataset.
 Also on Indonesian Disinfo dataset.
 README for details.

+We use bert-base-multilingual-cased to do tokenisation.
+The bert itself is NEVER backpropagated through. (it's run with torch.no_grad())

 # Running a sample on a trained model
 - No trained models provided here.
 But you can... run this to train them.
 The datasets are processed and in here too.
 - processing scripts are available here.
 PHEME needs the all-rnr-annotations folder in the same directory as the processing script "Pheme_Tree_extraction.py"